-You can configure Billing on Google Cloud Platform (GCP) in a variety of ways to meet different needs.
-This section introduces the core concepts for billing and discusses how to use them effectively.
+You can configure billing on Google Cloud Platform (GCP) in a variety of ways to meet different needs.
+This section introduces the core concepts for your organization and for billing, and discusses how to use them effectively.

 All lower level resources are parented by projects, which are the middle layer in the hierarchy of resources.
 You can use projects to represent logical projects, teams, environments, or other collections that map to a business function or structure.
 Any given resource can only exist in one project.

 A billing account is used to define who pays for a given set of resources.
-A billing account includes a payment instrument, to which costs are charged, and access control that is established by Cloud Platform Identity and Access Management (IAM) roles.
+Access control to a billing account is established by Cloud Identity and Access Management (IAM) roles.
+A billing account is connected to a Google payments profile that includes a payment instrument to which costs are charged.

 A billing account can be linked to one or more projects.
 Project usage is charged to the linked billing account.
 Projects that are not linked to a billing account cannot use GCP services that aren't free.

-- Payment instrument is a credit or debit card or ACH direct debit.
+- Payment instrument is a credit or debit card or ACH direct debit, depending on availability in each country or region.

 - Costs are charged automatically.